 The program will consist of two types of meets: ‘Instructional’ (Elementary Division Only) and ‘Developmental’.

 For the elementary school division, the first meet of the season will be an instructional meet.
 These meets will focus on teaching every student the skills and knowledge needed to complete the events to the best of their abilities.
-Participants will rotate through a number of event stations, where staff and officials will lead short training sessions followed by an opportunity to perform the event.
+Staff and officials will lead short training sessions followed by an opportunity to perform the event.
 The event staff will also provide feedback to help students after they have completed the race, jump, or throw.
-Because of the nature of these meets and the limited time, only the 100-meter dash, 400-meter run, 4x100-meter relay (timed and scored event), shot put, and long jump will be offered.
+Because of the nature of these meets and the limited time, only the 100-meter dash, 200-meter dash, 400-meter run, 800-meter run, 4x100-meter relay (timed and scored event), shot put, and long jump will be offered.
+Students will be limited to participating in two individual events.

 Developmental meets have a more traditional meet structure, in which all of the events listed on the next page are offered.
 Students will be limited to participating in two individual events.
 Officials will only time and score relays at these events, not individual athletes.